 Frequently Asked Questions

-What should I do if my Huawei phone charges slowly or not at all?
+What should I do if Huawei charger not charging but phone shows fast charging?